 Fair competition is a trademark of American society, particularly when it comes to sales.
 Businesses should always be truthful to those who purchase their products and services.
 When companies are not truthful, consumers have the right to hold them accountable for unfair practices such as false advertising, bait and switch tactics, and other deceptive business practices.
-At Tiano O’Dell, PLLC, our experienced Charleston consumer protection attorneys are ready to get to work helping you.
+At Tiano O’Dell, PLLC, our experienced Charleston consumer protection attorneys are ready to get to work protecting your rights.
 Contact us today for a free consultation.

 What is Consumer Protection Law?

 Consumer protection laws allow individuals to take legal actions against businesses for unjust practices.
-These laws were created so that business owners and operators could be held accountable for any misconduct on their part.
+These federal and state laws were created so that business owners and operators could be held accountable for any misconduct on their part.
 For example, businesses that seek to gain profits from consumers’ ignorance can be held accountable.
 Perhaps a business falsely advertises or makes false claims about their products to gain the consumer’s trust.
 Consumer protection laws can help consumers in a wide variety of circumstances.
-At Tiano O’Dell, PLLC, we have experience handling a variety of these types of cases.
+At Tiano O’Dell, PLLC, our Charleston personal injury attorney has experience handling a variety of these types of cases.

 Types of Consumer Protection and Safety Cases We Handle